enspirit/jeny/README.md

 If anything fails, all changes are reverted before unstashing.

+Please also check the `--no-stash` and `--no-commit` commandline options.

 **IMPORTANT** You must execute `jeny` with a git project as current folder.

 **IMPORTANT** Please use this option with case, as it is still experimental.